johanahuertas/execai-capstone/README.md

 ------------------------------------------------------------------------

-## Connecting a Google Account
+## Connecting an Account

 Once both backend and frontend are running:

 1. Open the Streamlit UI
-2. In the sidebar, click **Connect Google**
+2. In the sidebar, click **Connect Google** or **Connect Outlook**
-3. Follow the Google authorization flow
+3. Follow the provider authorization flow
-4. After authorization, the callback page will confirm that Google was connected
+4. After authorization, the callback page will confirm that the account was connected
 5. Return to the app and continue testing

-After a successful connection, ExecAI can use the connected user's:
+After a successful connection, ExecAI can use the connected user’s email and calendar services.

-- Gmail
-- Google Calendar

 ------------------------------------------------------------------------